Events & Resources

 The forecast: Adobe Analytics expects ecommerce sales to rise 5.3% YoY to $253.4 billion this holiday season, a significant slowdown against the 8.7% growth from November 1 to December 31 last year.

-That’s broadly in line with our forecast, which expects online sales to decelerate to 4.2%, as well as most other projections that call for a cooling labor market, rising prices, and weak consumer sentiment to weigh on holiday spending.
+That’s broadly in line with our forecast, which expects online sales growth to decelerate to 4.2%, as well as most other projections that expect a cooling labor market, rising prices, and weak consumer sentiment to weigh on holiday spending.

-A sharp focus on value: Retailers are expected to lean heavily on discounts, with Adobe forecasting markdowns of up to 28%, roughly matching last year’s deep discounting.
+A focus on discounts: Retailers are expected to lean heavily on discounts, with Adobe forecasting markdowns of up to 28%, roughly matching last year’s deep discounting.

 • Electronics discounts are projected to peak at 28% (vs. 30.1% in 2024), toys at 27% (vs. 28%), apparel at 25% (vs. 23.2%), TVs at 23% (vs. 24.2%), computers at 23% (vs. 22.8%), sporting goods at 19% (vs. 19.5%), appliances at 18% (vs. 19.2%), and furniture at 18% (vs. 19%).

 • Adobe also sees an uptick in home-focused purchases as consumers take advantage of deals to upgrade their living spaces.
-Online sales are projected to soar from January–August 2025 averages by 1,060% for power tools, 1,050% for home security products, 915% for TVs, 910% for refrigerators/freezers, and 615% for smart home devices.
+Online sales are projected to soar from January–August 2025 averages in categories like power tools, home security products, TVs, refrigerators/freezers, and smart home devices.

 You've read 0 of 2 free articles this month.